 A new 3-octave set of hand chimes was dedicated on Anniversary Sunday, November 22, 1998.
 Funds for these new instruments were donated by Adele Ebbs and other members of the Handbell Ringers.
 On February 20, 2005 a bass G bell was dedicated in memory of Dorothy Irvine, a founding member of the group.
 This bell is the beginning of a fourth octave and is now the largest bell with the deepest tone.

-Rehearsals take place on Friday mornings from 10:00 to 11:30 a.m from September to June.
+Rehearsals take place on Tuesday afternoons at 1:00 pm from September to June.

 If you would like to try your hand at ringing, please contact Mark Toews at [email protected]